thirukkural2022/obedparla.com/content/posts/2017-08-03-poem-shape-us.md

 ---
-title: "Poem: The Shape Of Us."
-author: "Obed Marquez Parlapiano"
+title : "Poem: The Shape Of Us." author : "Obed Marquez Parlapiano" date : "2017-08-03" categories :
-date: "2017-08-03"
-categories: "poems"
-tags:
+ - poems
+tags : ""
-cover: "../images/colorful-woman.jpg"
+cover : "../images/colorful-woman.jpg"
 ---

 As the wind that washes the shore Corroding the tallest mountains As it whistles songs of love That the trained ear can hear